 - Add in 1/4 c. apple cider vinegar, kefir, lemon juice, or other acid.

-- Leave in a warm spot for 8-24 hrs to soak (see here for my soaking method).
+- Soak in warm spot for 8-24 hrs. (my soaking method).

 - Blend until smooth.